eneskalkann/advice-generator-app/README.md

 ## What I Learned

-In this project i refreshed my knowledge to working with RestAPI.
+In this project i refreshed my knowledge to working with RestAPI also i tried react-text-transition package the first time.

 #### Tools
  * React